 The APC’s campaign manifesto largely reflects the priorities of the Buhari administration – notably growing the economy, tackling insecurity and investing in infrastructure.
 However, it also proposes several ambitious policies that – if implemented – would be likely to drive significant improvements for businesses and in the operating environment.
 These include reforming the exchange rate regime, improving domestic refining capacity to help to address fuel shortages, and tackling insecurity through both military and socioeconomic approaches.

 However, the new administration is likely to be waylaid by tackling more immediate challenges such as revenue shortfalls, growing debt sustainability concerns and widespread insecurity.
 Addressing these is likely to distract the administration from planned reforms.
-Popular opposition to some of these changes, such as the removal of the petrol subsidy, is also likely to force the government to proceed gradually.
+Popular opposition to some of these changes, such as increasing electricity prices, is also likely to force the government to proceed gradually.

 The manifesto outlines several approaches to boost economic growth.
 These include incentivising investment in the agriculture and manufacturing sectors through tax credits or rebates, investing in infrastructure development, encouraging the development of new industries (for example, technology, entertainment, tourism) and reinvigorating the oil and gas sector.
 These mirror many of the outgoing administration’s priorities – notably discouraging non-essential imports while seeking to improve tax collection and drive investment in the agriculture, manufacturing and oil and gas sectors.
 As such, many of the existing challenges that have stalled growth in these sectors, in particular regulatory uncertainty and widespread insecurity, are likely to continue to undermine progress.

 Although Tinubu has announced that his administration will end the fuel subsidy and reform electricity tariffs to allow distribution companies to charge cost-reflective tariffs, these measures are likely to face widespread opposition.
-The Buhari administration had postponed the removal of the petrol subsidy amid public and union pushback.
-However, Tinubu is likely to gradually introduce these reforms given the financial pressures that his government will face, particularly given the cost of maintaining the petrol subsidy.
-Any harmonisation of the multiple exchange rate regime is also likely to be incremental, with an immediate unification of exchange rates unlikely.
+The Buhari administration had postponed the removal of the petrol (gasoline) subsidy amid public and union pushback.
+However, Tinubu in his inauguration speech pledged to end the petrol subsidy and petrol prices more than doubled nationwide following his speech.
+Although trade unions have opposed the measure the government is likely to maintain higher prices given the cost of extending the subsidy, which is set to expire on 30 June.

 Amid growing concerns over Nigeria’s debt sustainability, the manifesto pledged to limit exposure to debt denominated in forex.
 However, the new administration will likely continue to grapple with debt challenges amid persistent revenue shortfalls.
 This will sustain elevated sovereign risks, particularly for state-level administrations, the vast majority of which remain reliant on allocations from the federal government.